 SSAP No. 37–Mortgage Loans

 2. A mortgage loan is defined as a debt obligation that is not a security, which is secured by a mortgage on real estate.
 In addition to mortgage loans directly originated, a mortgage loan also includes mortgages acquired through assignment, syndication or participation2.
-Investments that reflect “participating mortgages,” “mortgage loan fund,” or the “securitization of assets” are not considered mortgage loans within scope of this SSAP.
+Investments that reflect “participating mortgages,” “mortgage loan fund,” “bundled mortgage loans3,” or the “securitization of assets” are not considered mortgage loans within scope of this SSAP.

 A security is a share, participation, or other interest in property or in an entity of the issuer or an obligation of the issuer that has all of the following characteristics: